oureco123/dentalslicer/README.md

 You may use and modify it for research and educational purposes with proper citation.
 Commercial use requires prior written consent from the author.

+The full license is available in the LICENSE.md file in the root directory of this source tree.

 © 2025 Majed Kutaini, RWTH Aachen University
 Contact: kutainimajed@gmail.de